RoozbehSanaei/PyTorch-TensorFlow/index.md

 ### Model Class

-Whenever you want a model more complex than a simple sequence of existing Modules you will need to define your model by subclasssing keras Model or torch Module classes
+Whenever you want a model more complex than a simple sequence of existing Modules you will need to define your model by subclasssing TensorFlow Keras model or Torch Module classes

 *TensorFlow*
 ```python